 How does it work?

-District heating works by having one main plant boiler room.
-The size of the boiler will depend upon the entire heat load of the buildings that are going to be connected to it.
+District heating works by having only one boiler room; the size of the boiler depends on the total combined heat load of the buildings to be heated and we can install systems up to 1 megawatt.

-From the plant room, we install something called a heat main which carries hot water to every building that it is connected to.
-It has a flow and return pipe exactly the same as you would find in the building heating system.
-The hot flow goes to the building connection and the colder return water travels back to the plant room which is constantly re-heated via the boiler and sent back to the properties.
+From the boiler room, a heat main carries hot water to every building that it is connected to the system.
+It has a flow and return pipe exactly the same as you would find in a conventional heating system.

-Building connections are the point where the heat main connects to the building and the downstream heating system.
-These will vary depending on the system currently in place.
-In most circumstances we would replace the current boiler with a plate heat exchanger (PHE).
+Networking heat requires a plate heat exchanger (PHE) at each building instead of a boiler.
 This gives an indirect heat transfer between the water in the heat main and in your heating system.
-The PHE is much smaller than most domestic boilers and will normally fit in exactly the same spot meaning there is very little need to alter the pipework inside.
+The PHE is much smaller than most domestic boilers and will normally fit in exactly the same spot meaning there is very little need to alter the pipework inside the property.

 There are many different ways to connect each building.
-Generally, we either bring the heat main up inside the building underneath the wall and foundation, or to the outside edge and use special elbows to connect through the wall above the damp proof membrane.
+Generally, we either bring the heat main up inside the building underneath the wall and foundation, or to the outside edge with special elbows to connect through the wall above the damp proof membrane.

-The heat main is normally set in a trench at a depth of 900mm.
+The heat main is typically set in a trench at a depth of 900mm.
 At the bottom we use an aggregate like pea gravel for drainage.
 We then lay a bed of sand on top.
-The heat main is laid, along with any additional ducting for control cabling.
-It is then covered with more sand until it is no longer visible.
+The heat main is laid, along with any additional ducting for control cabling – it is then covered with more sand until it is no longer visible.
 Once this is done, we refill with the spoil that came out of the trench.
 Any leftover spoil is removed from site.